pages-themes/cayman/index.md

 ![Branching](https://guides.github.com/activities/hello-world/branching.png)

-### Definition lists can be used with HTML syntax.
+### Definition lists and collapsed sections can be used with HTML syntax.

 <dl>
 <dt>Name</dt>